higanworks/chef-with-ruby_precise-x86_64/README.md

 ### Tested on
 * ubuntu (12.04)

-Please [report][issues] any additional versions so they can be added.
+Please [report](/higanworks/chef-with-ruby_precise-x86_64/issues) any additional versions so they can be added.

 ## Usage